cydea/privacy-policy/privacy.md

 ## Cydea application users

 ### What type of information we have
-We may collect and process information for users of our applications including:
+We may collect and process information for users of our applications, such as our risk platform, including:

 - Account information (including name, email address, password or single sign-on data, organisation)
 - Website visitor information (see above)
 - Feedback on new features and bugs

 ### How we get the information and why we have it
-Most of the personal information we process is provided to us directly when registering for our applications.
+Most of the personal information we process is provided to us directly by you for one of the following reasons:

+- You have signed up and are a user of our application
+- You have asked us to create an account on your behalf

 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:

 - Your consent.
 You are able to remove your consent at any time (see below)
+- We have a contractual obligation

 ### What we do with the information we have
-We use the information that you have given us in order to secure your account, to the  understand how users are using our apps and improve their experience and to communicate with you about the application.
+We use the information that you have given us in order to secure your account, to provide you with the services of the application, to understand how users are using our apps and improve their experience, and to communicate with you about the application.

 ### How we store your information
 We use a select number of trusted third party providers to help us develop and operate our applications.
 We only share information that is required for the service they are offering and enter into contractual agreements to keep any information we share with them as confidential, to be used only to the extent necessary to fulfil their contractual obligations and to follow our instructions with respect to such data.

-Your account information is stored within the United Kingdom and we will retain this information until you close your account with us.
-Requests to close your account and delete your information should be made to our support email address.
+Your information is securely stored in our risk platform and authentication system that are both hosted within the United Kingdom.
+It is accessed from, and therefore copies may temporarily be stored on devices within, the United Kingdom (where we are based) or from those same devices in other countries where we are traveling to for short periods of time (e.g. to conferences).

+Our authentication system is provided by Auth0 and you can find details of their [data protection practices on their website](https://auth0.com/docs/secure/data-privacy-and-compliance).

 Feedback data, which is provided voluntarilly, and a subset of account information (name, email, organisation) needed for our mailing list, is transfered to the United States (see below).

+We keep your data while your organisation receives these services from us, and a further period of 6 months after termination.
+If you request that we delete your information then we will anonymise your account in our application, such that other users in your organisation may still see when actions were undertaken in the platform.

 ## Potential and existing clients